dj1yfk/lcwo/README.md

 ## Configuration

 Most configuration options are set in `inc/definitions.php`.
 A template is included in the official sources, which is also used for the Docker image.
-For your own instance.

-If you want to change the configuration you could change this file directly, but the *clean* way of doing this is by copying this file to `inc/definitions.custom.php` which overrides the default file if present.
+If you want to change the configuration you could change this file directly, but the *clean* way of doing this is by copying this file to `inc/definitions.custom.php`.
+If this file is present, the default file will be ignored.

 ## Database

 The database table schemata and contents needed to run LCWO are located in the directory `db`.
-There are the following tables:

-* ...
-* ...
+Have a look at the Dockerfile on how to set up a minimum database that LCWO runs on.

 ## Architecture